javascript-tutorial/en.javascript.info/2-ui/1-document/index.md

 # Document

-Here we'll learn to manipulate a web-page using Javascript.
+Here we'll learn to manipulate a web-page using JavaScript.